lillyxcko/Git-Documentation/README.md

 <br>

-4. Save the changes in git config file.
+### 4. Save the changes in git config file:
 Here are instructions on how to save files on Nano editor:
 ```
     - Press Ctrl + O (that's the letter O, not zero).